MasonLiuChn/plugins/packages/webview_flutter/README.md

 [![pub package](https://img.shields.io/pub/v/webview_flutter.svg)](https://pub.dartlang.org/packages/webview_flutter)

-A Flutter plugin that provides a WebView widget.
+A Flutter plugin that provides a WebView widget .

 On iOS the WebView widget is backed by a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview);
 On Android the WebView widget is backed by a [WebView](https://developer.android.com/reference/android/webkit/WebView).